 Have you ever tried to sit in a cut-price office chair for more than an hour?
 It’s like enduring Chinese water torture, with every drip-drip of water replaced by the crick-crick of your spine slowly distending.

 In the long run, a cheap seat will ruin your back.
-A more expensive chair (buy this one on Amazon) will empty your wallet in the short term, but allow you to work in essential comfort.
-When it comes to a cheap, but high quality office chair, here’s our recommendation (link to Amazon).
+A more expensive chair will empty your wallet in the short term, but allow you to work in essential comfort.
+When it comes to a cheap, but high quality office chair, here’s our recommendation.
 It is an absolute best seller.

 Let there be light